Know in one minute about lotus root

 - Water- as required

-- Neutral-flavored oil (vegetable, peanut oil, etc) (for deep frying)
+- Neutral-flavoured oil (vegetable, peanut oil, etc) (for deep frying)

 - 2 teaspoon Cornflour